oracle/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 See more details about installation in <a href="https://system.netsuite.com/app/help/helpcenter.nl?fid=section_159223197655.html" rel="noopener noreferrer" target=blank>Installing and Setting Up SuiteCloud Extension for Visual Studio Code</a>.

 ## <font size="6"> <span style="color:gray"> Getting Started </font> </span>

+### <font size="5"> <span style="color:gray"> Active File in the Editor </font>
+In order for the extension to detect the working SDF project and run the commands against it, you first need to select a file from the current workspace and make it active in the editor.

 ### <font size="5"> <span style="color:gray"> How to Trigger the Command Palette </font>
 Interact through the Command Palette to use the SuiteCloud Extension for Visual Studio Code.
 To trigger it, use the shortcut, which is Ctrl+Shift+P by default, or click **View** > **Command Palette**.